elicia4/linux_notes/tools/vim/08-g-key.md

 simplify their use you should probably install the "gundo.vim" plugin, it allows you to view your changes visually.

-You can subtitute words globally with:
+You can substitute words globally with:

 	:s/word/changeto/g -- this will change to the first instance